 5. They’re Named After Tortoiseshell Material

-If you’ve ever seen tortoiseshell glasses, then you know how these cats got their name.
-Tortoiseshell used to actually be made of tortoise shells, and it was used in everything from jewelry to home décor.
+If you’ve ever seen tortoiseshell glasses, you know how these cats got their name.
+Tortoiseshell used to be made of tortoise shells, and it was used in everything from jewelry to home décor.

 However, demand for the material led to tortoises nearly going extinct, so in the 1970s, the switch was made to synthetic tortoiseshell.
 Tortoiseshell cats, however, are still all-natural.

-6. Tortoiseshells Are Notoriously Feisty
+6. Tortoiseshell Cats Are Notoriously Feisty

 Many people believe that tortoiseshells have more attitude (called “tortitude”) than other cats, and you’ll find all sorts of anecdotal reports that tortoiseshells have extremely short fuses.
 There’s even been a study that concluded that tortoiseshells are more likely to exhibit aggressive behaviors like biting, hissing, and scratching.